 Through the ages, sales and selling have been ever present.
-From the earliest times when merchants sold or traded the finest silk to royalty, to present day market traders who buy and sell stocks on Wall Street.
+From the earliest times when merchants sold or traded the finest silk, to present day market traders who buy and sell stocks on Wall Street.
 Sales practices have evolved and will continue to evolve until the end of mankind.

 In the present day there are many people who have pioneered changes within the industry, many of which are still applied and adapted by today’s top sales professionals.

-So who are these pioneers and what impact have they had on the sales industry?
+So who are these pioneers and what impact did their sales strategies have on the sales industry?

 1. John H. Patterson